Mulan County

-Mulan County (木蘭縣 (木兰县, Mùlán Xiàn)) is a county of Heilongjiang Province, Northeast China, it is under the administration of the prefecture-level city of Harbin, the capital of Heilongjiang.
+Mulan County (木蘭縣 (木兰县, Mùlán Xiàn)) is a county of Heilongjiang Province, Northeast China, under the administration of the prefecture-level city of Harbin, the capital of Heilongjiang.
 It borders Tonghe County to the east, Fangzheng County to the southeast, Bin County to the south, and Bayan County to the west, as well as the prefecture-level city of Suihua to the north.
 The county is not related to Chinese figure Hua Mulan.

 Administrative divisions

 Mulan County is divided into 6 towns and 2 townships.